Daniel P. Bolger: Awards and decorations

-During his military service he was awarded: Defense Superior Service Medal, four awards of the Legion of Merit, the Bronze Star Medal with Valor, three awards of the Bronze Star, four awards of the Meritorious Service Medal, three awards of the Army Commendation Medal, and two awards of the Army Achievement Medal.
+During his military service he was awarded: Defense Superior Service Medal, four awards of the Legion of Merit, the Bronze Star Medal for Valor, three awards of the Bronze Star, four awards of the Meritorious Service Medal, three awards of the Army Commendation Medal, and two awards of the Army Achievement Medal.
 He has also earned the Joint Chiefs of Staff Identification Badge and the Army Staff Identification Badge.
 He has also earned the Combat Action Badge, the Parachutist Badge and the Air Assault Badge.
 He was awarded the Centurion Level of the Order of Saint Maurice in 2000.